This page may contain affiliate links. Learn More.

-I love meringue pie because they remind me of grandma.
+I love meringue pies because they remind me of grandma.
 Chocolate is my favorite, so I’m going to share Grandma’s chocolate pie with you.
 It’s an old fashioned dessert that grandma would be proud of!

 Old fashioned chocolate pie recipe

 There are a lot of fancy new kinds of chocolate pie, but I find the simplicity of the old-fashioned pies to be the best.
 Just a simple custard filling topped with a fluffy meringue just makes a girl happy.
 I have learned to make grandma’s chocolate pie in the microwave too.

 I was never able to master the custard because I would always burn it.
 Then I made a bunch of pies with a friend who was helping me help my daughter raise money for a trip and she did hers in the microwave.
 I combined Carolyn’s microwave method with my grandma’s chocolate pie recipe and I have the perfect storm of chocolate meringue pie.

 Chocolate meringue pie

 You don’t see a whole lot of meringue pies these days, but it’s still a favorite when you do bring one out.
 I have two secrets to make them the best pies ever.
 One is using Ree Drummond’s pie crust recipe.
 The Pioneer Woman knows where the flavors at.
 Most pie crust is one note in flavor, but Ree’s is punched up and it makes your pies taste A-MAZING!

 We don’t eat shortening, and the only difference we make is using butter in our crusts just like grandma did.
 They are as flaky and flavorful as ever.

 My second secret to making my chocolate pie amazing is substituting vanilla extract and using chocolate extract instead.
 Find out more about how I came up with that.
 I promise, if you make some and use it in this pie, you’ll be amazed!
 Obviously, you can use vanilla and still have a wonderful chocolate pie too.
 Hurry up and whip up this chocolate pie either way.
 You’ll be the talk of the town.